MakeMeSenpai/the_damned/updates_backlog.md

 # Preveious Updates Backlog
+- 0.1.0
+    - Background is now visual and ready!!
+Woot, woot!
+We are very much on our way to getting this thing off the ground and running.

 - 0.0.8
     - place holders have been added, as well as a boat load of code that we still can't see.
 I don't suggest coding blidly, but when you are stuck, you still gotta keep working.
 As well, More Lore was added to this page to give you a better insight on the world I am trying to build here.